 THC, the active ingredient in marijuana, mimics the brain’s own receptors, creating a flood of dopamine.
 It’s well known for the high it creates, and this makes a it a popular party drug.
 Among drug users, it is considered safer than other drugs on this list.
 But if you’re undergoing addiction treatment, you should absolutely avoid marijuana since it hijacks the brain’s reward pathway.
 Using any drug to get high can make you want to use other drugs.

 If you’ve been struggling with withdrawal symptoms, the last thing you want to do is indulge in another type of drug.
 Unless, of course, you’re doing so under medical supervision.
-This would be in the form of a drug meant to reduce withdrawal in the first place, such as methadone for opioid addiction.
+This would be in the form of a drug meant to reduce withdrawal in the first place, such as Opioid Maintenance Medication for opioid addiction.